melchiormoulin/my-portfolio/README.md

 # Handle your wallet based your asset transactions

-Based on transactions json file  ( see examples/wallet.json ) computes :
+Based on transactions json file  ( see examples/wallet.json ):

-- The quantity of currency by transaction type.
-- The Total cost of currency by transaction type.
-- Get current quantity of currency
+Print the asset value for each asset in your wallet every 60 sec.
+The quote is based on yahoo finance.

 build it: